Some commonly used meds could speed mental decline

 Three similar studies – in France, Germany, and the US –reached similar conclusions: “that patients who take higher doses of stronger AC drugs are at greater risk of dementia” and that “those who stop using anticholinergics are at lower risk of dementia than those who continue.”

-While it’s true that correlation does not prove causation, “[t]he preponderance of evidence suggests it's better to avoid these medications in older adults” according to Dr. Allison Reiss, associate professor at NYU Long Island School of Medicine and advisory board member of the Alzheimer’s Foundation of America.
+While it’s true that correlation doesn't prove causation, “[t]he preponderance of evidence suggests it's better to avoid these medications in older adults,” according to Dr. Allison Reiss, associate professor at NYU Long Island School of Medicine and advisory board member of the Alzheimer’s Foundation of America.

 Especially if you’re taking several prescription medicines, as most seniors are, it makes sense to ask your doctor(s) about them.
 Which ones contain ACs?
 Are there equally beneficial meds which don’t that I can switch to?
 Are there any I can do without?
 (Dr. Reiss advises against taking “medications that aren’t necessary.”)
 What’s the safest way to taper off an AC medication and switch to a non-AC drug?